bzcheeseman/Dali/README.md

 To fix this bug make the modifications listed [here](https://bitbucket.org/eigen/eigen/pull-request/82/fix-for-mkl_blas-not-defined-in-mkl-112/diff) to your Eigen header files and everything should return to normal.

-### Debugging assert2 failures with GDB
+### Debugging Assertion Failures

-We made some effort to improve assertions in Dali and we use exceptions instead of regular asserts.
-One downside of this approach is that it's harder to debug with gdb.
-Here's a simple recepie to debug assert2 failures:
+You can use [gdb](http://www.gnu.org/software/gdb/) to debug assertion failures in **Dali**.
+The majority of the assertions in Dali use `utils::assert2` instead of the usual `assert` method to provide more informative error messages.
+It is easy to catch and trace these errors using **gdb**:

 ```bash
 gdb --args example/dali_code.o arg1 arg2